Dunno on the Moon: Beginning

-Even before the events described in the book, Doono with Fuksiya and Selyodochka from Sun City visited the Moon and brought out the moon mineral with extraordinary properties (later called lunit).
-After a number of events it turns out that its rapprochement with the magnet gives the effect of local weightlessness that can allow to send to the moon a spaceship with large crew and supplies on board.
+Even before the events described in the book, Doono with Fuksiya and Selyodochka from Sun City visited the Moon surface and brought out the moon mineral with extraordinary properties (later called lunit).
+After a number of events it turns out that its rapprochement with the magnet gives the effect of local weightlessness that can allow to send to the Moon a spaceship with large crew and supplies on board.
 As Doono hopes, there is intelligent life over there, which due to the loss of the atmosphere has moved inside of the Moon.
 The cosmonauts take the seeds of terrestrial cultivated plants with them.
 However, the exclusion of Dunno from the flight for stealing the weightlessness device from the Pavilion and careless handling of it, which nearly led to its loss, brings to these plans unexpected adjustments.
 Dunno instigates Roly-Poly, who was also not included into the crew, to fly as stowaways.
 The day before the launch they snuck into the rocket.
 At night before the flight Roly-Poly has changed his mind, but instead of getting out of the rocket accidentally launched it into flight in automatic mode.

-After the moon landing Dunno and Roly-Poly come out in space suits for a walk to a nearby mountain.
-In a cave Dunno falls into an icy tunnel leading down to the internal cavity of the moon and slides down, apparently sitting down, thereon in the sublunary space.
-Going down on a parafoil, he finds on the inner core of the moon (which the locals call the Earth, too) with the civilization of the same shorties, but living according to the laws of capitalism.
+After the Moon landing Dunno and Roly-Poly come out in space suits for a walk to a nearby mountain.
+In a cave Dunno falls into an icy tunnel leading down to the internal cavity of the Moon and slides down, apparently sitting down, thereon in the sublunary space.
+Going down on a parafoil, he finds on the inner core of the Moon (which the locals call the Earth, too) with the civilization of the same shorties, but living according to the laws of capitalism.
 The size of lunar plants, in contrast to terrestrial, is proportional to the height of the shorties so they appear to be undersized for Dunno.
 Roly-Poly, after losing Dunno, runs in panic back to the rocket.